gm3/dcl-sportscastle/README.md

 **July**:
 * Decentraland Showcase and Community Celebration hosted at irlunderground - Event for any holder of $MANA or DCL parcels to attend for free - Celebration and showcase of the 6 month residency

+If you have any questions please feel free to reach out in our discord, thank you!